kamilsobik/awesome-frontend-list/README.md

 - [Vite.js](https://vitejs.dev/guide/) - Tool to quickly start a project from a basic template for popular frameworks
 - [Next.js](https://nextjs.org/) - Is a React framework that gives you building blocks to create web applications
 - [Next.js 13 course](https://www.udemy.com/course-dashboard-redirect/?course_id=5094198) - The Next.js 13 Bootcamp - The Complete Developer Guide
+- [Learn TypeScript – Full Tutorial](https://www.youtube.com/watch?v=30LWjhZzg50) - Learn how to program with TypeScript in this full course for beginners.
+TypeScript is a typed superset of JavaScript that compiles to plain JavaScript

 ## Challenges
 - [Code Wars](https://www.codewars.com/) - Website that offers users the opportunity to learn coding skills from scratch